w3f/Grants-Program/applications/community-health-check.md

 ## Future Plans

+We have two concrete workstreams planned in the future: new metrics and new data sources.
+Beyond that, we are looking at text analysis and GPT3 to help community members and moderators gain an overview of important discussions and information.

+### New metrics

 The custom health checks we are doing for communities currently include metrics that are not included in our app.
 We are planning to include these metrics using a step-wise approach.
-They are first tested and fine-tuned using the custom health checks for communities and subsequently included in our app.
+They are first tested and fine-tuned with the help of (1) communities who are receiving a custom health checks and (2) user research.
+In the first approach, the community is receiving a health report of their own community, while in the second approach users walk through a demo health report with fake data.
 By April 2023, we plan to have the following features included in the app:
 - When is your community most active (already included)
-- Insights into active community members (February 2023)
+- Insights into active community members (March 2023)
-- Insights into inactive community members (March 2023)
+- Insights into inactive community members (April 2023)
+- Decentralization & Fragmentation scores (May 2023)
-- Small world network (April 2023)
+- Small world metric (June 2023)

+### New data sources
-Beyond the additional metrics, we are planning to extend our data pipeline to include Twitter and Discourse (work started end of January).
-We are discussing weather adding governance data (e.g., Snapshot) or more advanced artificial intelligence (e.g., GPT3) would be more beneficial for users.
+Beyond the additional metrics, we are planning to extend our data pipeline to include public data.
+We started to look into Twitter and Discourse data (work started end of January).
+In addition, we are looking into governance data.
+So far we have looked at the Snapshot API and brainstormed potential analysis.
+For Polkadot/Kusama we can center our efforts on Polkassembly.

 ## Additional Information :heavy_plus_sign: